Christopher Reeve's Success and Achievements in Timeline

 In 2001, Christopher Reeve received the Public Service Award from the American Society for Cell Biology for "outstanding public service in support of biomedical research."

-By 2002, Christopher Reeve could feel the prick of a needle and sense hot and cold temperatures on 65% of his body and his ASIA Impairment Scale was changed to C.
+By 2002, Reeve could feel the prick of a needle and sense hot and cold temperatures on 65% of his body.
+His ASIA Impairment Scale grade changed to C, indicating some muscle movement and sensation.
+His doctors attributed the improvements to his intensive exercise regimen.

-In February 2003, Christopher Reeve underwent an experimental procedure to implant electrodes in his diaphragm, helping him breathe without a ventilator.
+In February 2003, Reeve underwent an experimental procedure to implant electrodes in his diaphragm to help him breathe without a ventilator.
+The device initially allowed him to breathe for 15 minutes an hour, but this later increased.

 In September 2003, Christopher Reeve was awarded the Lasker Public Service Award "for his perceptive, sustained and heroic advocacy for medical research in general and victims of disability in particular."